About the Trust for Public Land:

 - Responsive for maintaining and enhancing Trust for Public Land’s image by being active and visible in the community.

 The Trust for Public Land is seeking a dynamic, experienced leader to lead the Trust for Public Land programming throughout the state.
-This individual will have at least 5 years’ experience in an organization focused on public urban work and/or land protection, and at least 8 years of relevant non-profit work experience, including at least 5 years of staff management.
+This individual will have at least 5 years’ experience in an organization focused on public urban work and/or park and open space development, and at least 8 years of relevant non-profit work experience, including at least 5 years of staff management.
 A capable executive, s/he will have experience with public finance techniques, government funding practices and procedures, the foundation community, fundraising, marketing practices, best management practices and budgeting practices.
 It is desirable that candidates have a Bachelor’s degree in urban planning, urban studies, landscape architecture or related fields, with an advanced degree preferred.

 In addition, successful candidates will have the following core competencies:

 The Trust for Public Land has engaged Koya Leadership Partners to help in this hire.
-This search is being led by Liz Lombard and Michelle Bonoan.
-Please submit a resume here or email Liz or Michelle at the following:
+This search is being led by Liz Lombard and Turner Delano.
+Please submit a resume here or email Liz or Turner at the following:

 The Trust for Public Land does not discriminate on the basis of race, color, religion, ethnic or national origin, age, disability, gender, sexual orientation or other characteristic covered by law with regard to employment opportunities.